wp-plugins/chamber-dashboard-business-directory/readme.txt

 1. Entering business information

 == Changelog ==
+= 1.6 =
+* Added ability to import business from a CSV

 = 1.5 =
 * Fixed a bunch of debug errors
 * Added export capability